personium/legacy-api-references/api/en/000_Rest_API_Reference.md

 The REST API Reference describes technical detailed specifications related to all of the REST APIs provided by Personium.

 ## Unit Level API

-The Unit Level API is an API belonging to the unit that hosts a group of cells (for creating cells and managing a group of created cells).
+The Unit Level API's belong to the unit that hosts a group of cells (for creating cells and managing a group of created cells).
-In principle, these APIs cannot be accessed using the access tokens issued from the cell.
+In principle, these APIs cannot be accessed using the access tokens issued by normal cells.

-Resource Path
+Unit Root URL
 ```
 https://{UnitFQDN}/
 ```